mcsymiv/qamad/README.md

 ### qamad task
 #### Site
-I choose to cover with tests "Wau Dog" [website]:https://waudog.ua/.
+I choose to test "Wau Dog" [website](https://waudog.ua/).
 It is a e-shop for pets and owners.
 Recently I bought there leash, so this is basic reason behind my choice.

 ***